Hide and Speak: Towards Deep Neural Networks for Speech Steganography: Experimental results

-In order to evaluate our models for concealing more than one message we explored two settings, using multiple decoders or one conditional decoder.
+We report results for the proposed approach together with~\cite{baluja2017hiding, zhu2018hidden}.
+Additionally, we included a naive baseline, denoted by \emph{Frequency Chop}.
+In which, we concatenated the lower half of frequencies of $\M$ above the lower half of frequencies of $\CF$, to form $\hat{\CF}$.
+Message decoding was performed by extracting the upper half of frequencies from $\hat{\CF}$ and zero padding to the original size.

+Results for concealing a single message are reported in Table~\ref{tab:single_msg_res}: the Absolute-Error (AE) and Signal-to-Noise-Ratio (SNR) for both carrier and message of all baselines and the proposed models on TIMIT and YOHO.

+Notice, while both \cite{baluja2017hiding} and \cite{zhu2018hidden} yield low carrier errors, their direct application to speech data produced unintelligible messages with a low SNR.
+This is due to the fact that these models were not constrained to retain the same carrier content after the conversion to time-domain and back.
+Figure \ref{fig:single_msg_training_curve} depicts the training process of the proposed model and baselines.
+It can be seen that without any constraints, the baseline message decoders diverge.
+Lastly, Frequency Chop retains much of the message content after decoding, but creates a carrier with noticeable artifacts.
+This is due to the fact that the hidden message is audible as it resides in the carrier's high frequencies.

+Moreover, we explored including adversarial loss terms between $\CF$ and $\tilde{\CF}$ to the optimization problem as suggested by~\cite{zhu2018hidden}.
+Similarly to the effect on images, when incorporating the adversarial loss, the carrier quality improved and contained less artifacts, however it comes with the cost of less accurate message reconstruction.

+Overall, the above results highlight the importance of modeling the time-frequency transformations in the context of steganographic models for the audio-domain.

+\paragraph*{Multiple messages.} Next, we further explore the capability of the proposed model for concealing several hidden messages.
+We analyzed the two settings described in Section~\ref{sec:model}, namely multiple decoders and single conditional decoder.
 Table~\ref{tab:multiple_msg_res} summarizes the results.
-Both settings achieve comparable reconstruction losses for embeddings three messages in a single carrier.
-Notice, an increase in the number of messages translates to higher loss values in both carrier and messages.
-These results can be expected as the model is forced to work at higher compression rates due to concealing and recovering more messages while keeping the carrier dimension the same.
-To further explore the affect of $k$ on loss values, we train additional models using five messages.
-Figure~\ref{fig:135_comp} compares the training loss values while embedding 1, 3 and 5 messages using multiple decoders and a single conditional decoder.
-For the multiple decoders, increasing the number of messages comes at the cost of reconstruction quality in terms of average message reconstruction loss, however the carrier loss converges roughly to the same place.
-On the other hand, the behaviour of the conditional decoder is similar to that of multiple encoders
+The reported loss and SNR are averaged over the $k$ messages.
+Interestingly, both settings achieved comparable results for embedding 3 and 5 messages in a single carrier.
+An increase in the number of messages translates to higher loss values both for carrier and for messages.
+These results are to be expected as the model is forced to work at higher compression rates due to concealing and recovering more messages while keeping the carrier dimension the same.